ntampouratzis/Ptolemy-Neural-Network/README.md

 # Fully-Connected Network
-A two hidden layer architecture trained for handwritten digit recognition.
+A one-hidden layer architecture trained for handwritten digit recognition.

 It gets as input a 28x28 grayscale image of a handwritten digit and it produces the probabilities related to the 10 classes of digits from 0 to 9.